What is blue rubber bleb nevus syndrome?

 Blue rubber bleb nevus syndrome (BRBNS), sometimes called Bean syndrome, is a rare congenital vascular anomaly in which malformed veins, or blebs, appear on the skin and surfaces of internal organs.
 These small, purple lesions are particularly common in the gastrointestinal (GI) tract.

 While a child with BRBNS can have hundreds of blebs on the skin, clinicians are generally more concerned with GI blebs, as they can bleed and cause anemia requiring iron supplements and blood transfusions.

 There is no single accepted treatment for blue rubber bleb nevus syndrome.
 Both GI and skin blebs can be treated with surgery or sclerotherapy.
 However, doctors typically leave blebs on the skin alone unless they cause cosmetic problems, pain or, if located on the soles of the feet, difficulty walking.

 Blebs can appear and grow throughout a child’s lifetime, but those that are removed do not return.

 Blue Rubber Bleb Nevus Syndrome | Symptoms & Causes

 What are the symptoms of blue rubber bleb nevus syndrome?

-No two children experience blue rubber bleb nevus syndrome (BRBNS) in exactly the same way.
+No two children experience BRBNS in exactly the same way.
 The main signs are the presence of small, purple, generally painless blebs on the skin.
-The blebs appear most frequently on the skin and in the gastrointestinal (GI) tract, but can be present just about anywhere on or in the body.
+The blebs appear most frequently on the skin and in the GI tract, but can be present just about anywhere on or in the body.

 As a child gets older, more blebs may develop; they also tend to get larger over time.
 Some babies with the condition have blebs at birth that are too small to see.
 Sometimes the blebs stay small through childhood and flare slightly with the hormonal changes of puberty.